 Consult a Passaic County New Jersey Law Firm Attorney Today

-At Del Sardo & Montanari, LLC, our experienced team of lawyers supports clients across Wayne, Paterson, Clifton, West Milford, Woodland Park, Little Falls, and Passaic County in all matters regarding defending your rights.
+Our experienced team of lawyers at The Montanari Law Group supports clients across Wayne, Paterson, Clifton, West Milford, Woodland Park, Little Falls, and Passaic County in all matters regarding defending your rights.

-To schedule a consultation with a member of our team today to discuss your case, please call (973) 233-4396 to schedule a free initial consultation with one of our knowledgeable attorneys today.
+To schedule a consultation with a team member today to discuss your case, please call (973) 233-4396 to schedule a free initial consultation with one of our knowledgeable attorneys today.